In These Times – 2019

-Just today, the Washington Post gave us transcripts of Mueller’s live long-awaited testimony.
+Just today, the Washington Post gave us transcripts of Mueller’s life long-awaited testimony.
 Nothing was won by either side.
 Even though a sitting president cannot be indicted, can this one be impeached?

 But, I wonder why he is not forbidden from running again?
 Why aren’t good morals and character evaluations important for a leader nowadays?

-And how we ever going to trust Twitter with a known bug televising our tweets?
-It also worries many that the United States is not keeping our promises personally, militarily or internationally.
+And how are we ever going to trust Twitter with a known bug televising our tweets?
+It also worries many that the United States is not keeping our promises personally, militarily, or internationally.

 Unfortunately, some noted psychiatrists and many others believe Trump has a Dissociative-Identity.
 Dr. Lance Dodes, Harvard Psychiatrist, makes the case that the president suffers from a dangerous sociopathic disorder.
 He does seem to only have one goal, to enhance himself, lacking any normal human empathy for others, and not having a normal human conscious.
-Some other symptoms are cheating, conning, lying, stealing, threating everyone who disagrees with him and never apologizes or shows remorse.
+Some other symptoms are cheating, conning, lying, stealing, threatening everyone who disagrees with him, and never apologizing or showing remorse.